Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Startups are known to disrupt industries.
-How are they disrupting office space?
+How are they disrupting office environment space?

 Most of us are familiar with the stereotypes surrounding startup culture.
 We think of them as sharp and innovative, at once fun and exciting while also hard-working, improbably successful in the midst of lavish and seemingly pointless expenditures.
 However, that stereotype doesn’t often carry over to real life.
 Most of us know that we can’t manufacture a fun office environment simply by adding a ping pong table to the break room.
 And in spite of the cliché about bean bag chairs in startup offices, it would seem that no one really wants them there.